 All you need is a license and you can start working without the need to associate with any consultancy.
 You can work from home or your own office, whatever feels comfortable to you and start freelancing.

-In order to keep in touch with jobs, you can make the best use of popular freelance websites such as freelance.com, upwork.com, worknhire.com, and linkedin.com.
+In order to keep in touch with jobs, you can make the best use of popular freelances web sites such as freelance.com, upwork.com, worknhire.com, and linkedin.com.
 All you are required to do is to create an account, update a portfolio of relevant skills and submit applications.
-Keep in one mind one really important thing: draft the proposal (which is usually attached with the application) carefully and with due consideration state what makes you suitable for the job.
+Keep in one mind one really important thing: draft the proposal (which is usually attached to the application) carefully and with due consideration state what makes you suitable for the job.